dblessing/dblessing.github.io/_posts/2016-02-15-navigating-your-stock-options.md

 This is often referred to as a phantom income tax because you're paying taxes on income you haven't actually realized yet.

-An additional note about AMT and taxes.
-If you exercise options and the stock price then decreases in the future, you can claim a tax credit for your investment loss on the price of the shares themselves.
-However, your AMT payment is not similarly deductible.
-Don't confuse the two.
-There is an AMT credit that is available in some cases, at the sale of your stock.
-The specifics surrounding this are complicated and beyond the scope of this post.

 The above situation is pretty extreme.
 Most companies probably aren't going to rapidly achieve a $10 share price.
 But this is just an illustration.
 You may have been granted far more options, and at a different strike price than I mentioned.
 When you hear the stories about people being unable to exercise their shares due to the tax burden, this is why.

+**An additional note about AMT and taxes:** If you exercise options and the stock price then decreases in the future, you can claim a tax credit for your investment loss on the price of the shares themselves.
+However, your AMT payment is not similarly deductible.
+Don't confuse the two.
+There is an AMT credit that is available in some cases, at the sale of your stock.
+The specifics surrounding this are complicated and beyond the scope of this post.

 ## Limiting the tax burden